Many educated Muslims are struggling to waft their Quran from its Medieval fossil form to fit into the 21st century age of science and technology.

 It’s clear from this verse that the sun is the only light for our solar system.
 Astronomers have now established that the moon merely reflects the light of the sun.
 The Qur’an stated this fact centuries before the astronomers could establish this by their findings

-Finally, the sun is not “a blazing lamp,” that’s what an illiterate 7th century cave man would say.
+Finally, the sun is not “a blazing lamp”.
 It would have been scientifically accurate if the Quran said that the sun is the star at the centre of the solar system around which the earth rotates.

 (IV) Sura 16:68-69 “And your Lord inspired the bee, saying: Take your habitations in hills, on trees, and in (men’s) habitations.
 Then eat of all fruits, and follow the way of your Lord made easy (for you); There comes forth from their bellies, a drink of varying colours wherein is healing for men; Verily, in this indeed a sign for people who think.”